top of page

 Andrew has a broad interest in the world of pollination ecology and insect natural history.
 His current focus is on the ways that individual flower and pollinator traits influence larger scale patterns of community interactions.
 In particular he is interested in the ways that pollinator traits and flower morphology interact to affect pollination service.

 Andrew graduated from Humboldt State in 2015 and then worked as a technician with Neal Williams at UC Davis and Rachael Winfree at Rutgers.
-He joined the lab in August 2019, funded by a University of Louisiana Doctoral Fellowship.
+He was funded by a University of Louisiana Doctoral Fellowship and defended his dissertation in July 2024!

 Blaine Pilch (2019 - )

-Blaine is interested in plant-pollinator interactions and how they shape ecosystems.
-He is currently focused on how pollinator phenology and behavior impact plant fitness.
+Blaine is interested in pollinator-predator interactions and how they shape ecosystems.
+He is currently focused on how pollination visitation and behavior, as well as plant fitness, respond to a gradient of lynx spider predator density.

 Blaine graduated from UC San Diego in 2017, where he studied pollinator efficiency on squash plants as a member of the Holway Lab.
 He then worked for the University of California Division of Agriculture and Natural Resources, investigating pollinator visitation preference on native vs non-native plants.
 He joined the lab in August of 2019.